 Before you start: the two items you cannot find at the pound shop

-• Hydroponic nutrients: £8-12 for a bottle that lasts 6-12 months across all your systems.
+• Hydroponic nutrients (£8-12): Formulex (UK brand) or General Hydroponics Flora Series.
+One bottle lasts 6-12 months across all your systems.
 This is the food your plants live on.

 Think of these as the flour and sugar of hydroponics — the base ingredients you always have in stock.
-Once purchased, they support every system you build for months to come.
-The pound shop provides everything else.
+Once purchased, they support every system you build for months.
+See our nutrients for beginners guide for the complete rundown.

 The absolute simplest hydroponic system.
 One container, one plant, zero moving parts, zero electricity, zero maintenance beyond a weekly glance.